mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 ## 9 Changing the Loop Condition --> Streaks of Heads

 We want our simulation to run while the streak of heads is less than a target length.
-In order to do this we'll need to change our looping condition to use the variables we've been using to count our streak of heads.
+In order to do this, we'll need to change our looping condition to use the variables we've been using to count our streak of heads.
 To begin with your simulation should look for a streak of 3 heads so that you can still visually confirm the output.

 ### Do This: Changing the Loop Condition --> Streaks of Heads

 1. Change the condition used by your while loop so that it now runs while the streak of heads is less than 3.
 2. Test your program by running it and visually confirming that its output is correct.
-It's output should roughly look like the example below.
+Its output should roughly look like the example below.

 ### Expected Output: Changing the Loop Condition --> Streaks of Heads